andreasm80/blog.local/content/post/2024-05-05-taking-rancher-by-suse-for-a-spin/index.md

 ![status-complete](images/image-20240507140941899.png)

+Thats it.
+Cluster is up and running.
+There was a couple of additional tasks that needed to be done, but it worked.
+If one does not have the option to use a Cloud Image, then this will also work.
+The experience using a Cloud Image was by far the easiest and most flexible approach.

-## Creating a RKE2 cluster on existing nodes
+## Creating a RKE2 cluster on existing nodes - not using vSphere cloud

-If I dont have a vSphere environment, but another platform for my virtalization needs, then I can tell Rancher to deploy Kubernetes on my existing nodes that I happen to provision and manage using OpenTofu.
+If I dont have a vSphere environment, but another platform for my virtalization needs, one alternative is then to prepare some VMs with my preferred operating system I can tell Rancher to deploy RKE2 on.
+The provisioning and managing of these VMs will be handled by OpenTofu.
 Lets see how that works.

 I have already a [post](https://blog.andreasm.io/2024/01/15/proxmox-with-opentofu-kubespray-and-kubernetes/) covering how I am deploying VMs and Kubernetes using OpenTofu and Kubespray on my Proxmox cluster.
-For this section I will use the OpenTofu part just to quickly deploy the VMs on Proxmox I need to form my Kubernetes cluster.
+For this section I will use the OpenTofu part just to quickly deploy the VMs on Proxmox I need to build or bring up my Kubernetes (RKE2) cluster.

 My OpenTofu project is already configured, it should deploy 6 VMs, 3 control plane nodes and 3 workers.
 I will kick that task off like this: